ikiK-CRO/flask_file_upload/README.md

 3. **Database**: PostgreSQL for storing metadata about uploaded files
 4. **File System**: Local file system for storing uploaded files
 5. **Logging System**: Structured logging of user and system activities
+6. **Encryption Layer**: Fernet-based encryption for files and database fields

 The application implements the following functional units: